 How to Make Banana Cookies

-Weigh your sugars into the same bowl and set them aside.
-Next, weigh the flour, baking powder, salt, and whisk to blend.
-Now I take the bananas and mash them with a fork, ready to start my cookies.
+Weigh your white and light brown sugars into the same bowl and set them aside.
+Next, weigh the flour.
+Add to the flour the baking powder and salt, whisking to blend.
+Now I take the bananas and mash them with a fork.

-I like a cookie scoop, but you can use a spoon to add twelve mounds to a parchment-lined cookie sheet pan.
+Using a medium cookie scoop, (but you can use a spoon) add twelve mounds to a parchment-lined cookie sheet pan.

 How to make Peanut Butter Icing

-Since this cookie has fresh fruit (banana), I do not put a tight lid on the container when storing them.
+Since this cookie has fresh fruit (banana), I do not put the lid of the container on tight.
 If the cookies seem too soft, leave the cover off so that some of the juice can evaporate.
 I just lay the lid on top loosely the rest of the time.
 This cookie should last between 3 to 6 days.

 Recipe